goodtwin/goodpress/README.md

 Plugin-theme hybrid based on our heavily modified, simplified, [GoodTwinized fork](https://github.com/goodtwin/wordless) of [Wordless](https://github.com/welaika/wordless).

-We saw that we always deferred to the Grunt.js method of doing things when possible.
+We saw that we always deferred to the Grunt.js method of doing things when possible, so we slimmed and trimmed.

-**Download and dump is all you need to do here.**
+**Download and dump in theme directory is all you need to do here.**

 ---